virtuozzo/cloudscripting-docs/docs/reference/actions.md

 ### installAddon

-The possibility to install a few custom add-ons within a single manifest, therefore, add-on can be installed to:
+You can install a few custom add-ons within a single manifest, therefore, add-ons can be installed to:

-- an existing environment if installation type is *update*
+- an existing environment, if installation type is *update*
-- a new environment if installation type is *install*.
-Add-ons will be installed sequentially one by one right after a new environment set up.
+- a new environment, if installation type is *install*.
+In this case, add-ons will be installed sequentially one by one right after a new environment set up.

 All the add-ons will have installation type *update* by default.